-- To optimise India’s trade routes to the EU, both in terms of costs and time.
+- To optimize India’s trade routes to the EU, both in terms of costs and time.

-- India – Turkmenistan relation is the key for India’s ‘Connect Central Asia’ initiative.
+- India – Turkmenistan relation is the key to India’s ‘Connect Central Asia’ initiative.

-- It will enable India to utilise the existing transport and transit corridor to facilitate trade and commercial interaction with the Eurasian region.
+- It will enable India to utilize the existing transport and transit corridor to facilitate trade and commercial interaction with the Eurasian region.

-- It would synchronise India’s efforts to implement the International North South Transport Corridor (INSTC) for enhanced connectivity.
+- It would synchronize India’s efforts to implement the International North-South Transport Corridor (INSTC) for enhanced connectivity.

 - The Foreign Trade Policy of India, 2015-20, has highlighted the importance of the North-South Transport Corridor in expanding India’s trade and investment links with Central Asia.